National Clinical Trials Governance Framework

 Jurisdictional endorsement of the National Clinical Trials Governance Framework (Governance Framework) and recommendations for implementation.

-In February 2022, all jurisdictions agreed to implement the Governance Framework in health service organisations as an embedded approach (as clinical research is core health service business) under the Australian Health Service Safety and Quality Accreditation Scheme (AHSSQA) Scheme.
+In February 2022, all jurisdictions agreed to implement the Governance Framework in health service organisations as an embedded approach (as clinical research is core health service business) under the Australian Health Service Safety and Quality Accreditation (AHSSQA) Scheme.
 That is, health service organisations will be assessed concurrently for clinical and corporate services and clinical trial service provision.

 To give health service organisations time to implement the Governance Framework, for the first three-year accreditation cycle, they will be assessed against a maturity scale.
 That is, health service organisations will be assessed as either having Established systems, Growing systems, or Initial systems in place to meet the National Safety and Quality Health Service (NSQHS) Standards (as provided in the Governance Framework) for clinical trial service provision.